-"Established fashion houses are known for their design and creativity and often it's only the designer that gets the spotlight but I believe transparency of the whole process is also important," she says.
+"Established fashion houses are known for their design and creativity and often it's only the designer that gets the spotlight but I believe transparency of the whole process is also important," she said.
 To Thảo Vũ, the brand is never just about her, it's also about the people that contributed to making the clothing.
 "Behind each design is a group of people — the embroiderers, cutters — you never hear about them and I intend to change that."

 True to her word, she goes to villages and works alongside local communities in Vietnam such as the Nung An who resides north of Hanoi.
-"It's very much a collaborative process," she says, sharing that it takes six months to produce a batch of clothing.
+"It's very much a collaborative process," she said, sharing that it takes six months to produce a batch of clothing.
 "It takes time — the planting, harvesting, stitching and so on — it’s a slow process but I don't intend to change it.
 Faster production isn't really the goal, but maintaining the quality is."

 Vũ was inspired to take on this advocacy during her stint as a reporter for magazines covering cultural topics.
 It's when she discovered the local communities in Vietnam producing natural fibres and dyes.
-"I became more and more fascinated with the rich heritage and unique techniques of these artisans," she shares.
+"I became more and more fascinated with the rich heritage and unique techniques of these artisans," she shared.
 As her country saw rapid development over the last decade, she also witnessed how these traditions became underappreciated.
-"I thought to myself, 'I need to act and do something quickly or else all these techniques will disappear'," she says.
+"I thought to myself, 'I need to act and do something quickly or else all these techniques will disappear'," she said.
 And so she founded Kilomet109.

-Eight years after, Kilomet109 is now known as one of Vietnam's truly sustainable clothing brands.
+Eight years on, Kilomet109 is now known as one of Vietnam's truly sustainable clothing brands.
 "Fashion isn't just about looking good, it's also about feeling good and knowing that your clothes support the local community, provide jobs and fair compensation to women in remote locales, and does not exploit anyone," she said.
 Vũ's work is also grounded in sustainability.
 "We only use natural dye and fibres.
 Our pieces are made to last but if you decide to throw it in the trash it will not take 40 years for it to disappear."

 Although Kilomet109 is still incredibly underrated, the brand has already garnered a following in other countries with a growing customer base in Germany, New York, Thailand and the Philippines.
 Just recently, Vũ has put up a website for her brand with a shop page to become more accessible to patrons from all over the world.
 Explore her designs here.